Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 Does Klyvon's output satisfy AUSTRAC's AML/CTF program requirements?

-Klyvon generates compliance documents built on AUSTRAC's official guidance and citing the AML/CTF Act 2006 and AML/CTF Rules 2007 throughout.
-The documents are personalised to your business and structured to meet the Part A and Part B program requirements under ss.81–85 of the Act.
+Klyvon generates compliance documents built on AUSTRAC's official guidance and citing the AML/CTF Act 2006 and AML/CTF Rules 2025 throughout.
+The documents are personalised to your business and structured to meet the risk management framework and CDD procedure requirements under the Act.
 They are a strong starting point — we recommend review by a qualified AML/CTF adviser before operational reliance.

 Can Klyvon help me write a Suspicious Matter Report?

 Yes.
-Klyvon Pro includes an AI Suspicious Matter Report assistant.
+Klyvon Essential includes a suspicious matter report assistant.
 Enter the transaction date, transaction details, and the suspicious elements you observed.
-Klyvon's AI generates a formal, AUSTRAC-formatted SMR draft covering all six required sections — reporter obligations under s.41 of the AML/CTF Act 2006, matter details, grounds for suspicion, suspicious indicators, recommended action, and AUSTRAC submission notes.
-The draft is reviewed by you and submitted directly via AUSTRAC Online.
-Pro users receive 25 SMR drafts per month.
+Klyvon drafts a formal, AUSTRAC-formatted SMR covering all six required sections — reporter obligations under the AML/CTF Act 2006, matter details, grounds for suspicion, suspicious indicators, recommended action, and AUSTRAC submission notes.
+You review and submit directly via AUSTRAC Online.
+Essential includes a high monthly draft allowance.

 Ready to generate your AUSTRAC compliance documents?